-These kinds of people are always at their peak state during rescue operation.
+These kinds of people are always at their peak state during rescue operations.
 Intense focus is needed even on drills or rescue exercises at sea.
-If not handles well, this feat can turn to a highly dangerous situation.
+If not handled well, this feat can turn into a highly dangerous situation.

-Being a search and rescue volunteer can be a game changer for your career.
-If you aspire to be a seaman in the future, you can use this job as a leverage.
+Taking a search and rescue career can be a game-changer for your.
+If you aspire to be a seaman in the future, you can use this job as leverage.
 You can write everything you seriously learned and applied as a volunteer in your application form.

-If I were a manning agent, I would choose an applicant who have life skills rather than a fresh graduate cadet.
-The time you spent as a rescue volunteer is a time well spent since you are trained to handle the worst case scenario especially at sea.
+If I were a manning agent, I would choose an applicant who has life skills rather than a fresh graduate cadet.
+The time you spend as a rescue volunteer is a time well spent since you are trained to handle the worst-case scenario, especially at sea.

 Who are Qualified to Join?